papadavis47/coder-coach-organizer/README.md

 ### USER

-My user would be people like myself who are interested in exposing people of all ages to programming principles and would like to create a free account to plan their activities - whether in a homeschool situation - or in an academic or volunteer position.
-People who are interested in using a tool where they can plan their curriculum, lessons or various notes on the subject.
+My user would be people like myself who are interested in exposing people of various ages to basic programming principles.
+It would be nice to create a free account to plan activities - whether in a homeschool situation - or in an academic or volunteer position.
+This app is for coaches/tutors who are interested in using a tool where they can plan their curriculum or lessons - much like an electronic notebook.

 # Initial Wire Frames